-- the student is enrolled in academic courses not otherwise available, or - the student has obtained a physical education waiver for a semester because the student is actively involved in an athletic program.
+the student is enrolled in academic courses not otherwise available, or

+- the student has obtained a physical education waiver for a [semester or trimester] because the student is actively involved in an athletic program. - the student is participating in the Legislative Page Program at the state capitol for a regular session of the general assembly; or - the student is enrolled in a junior reserve officer training corps.

-Twelfth grade students may also be excused from physical education courses if the student is enrolled in a cooperative, work-study or other educational program authorized by the school, which requires the student's absence from school.
+Twelfth grade students may also be excused from physical education courses if the student is enrolled in a cooperative, work study or other educational program authorized by the school which requires the student's absence from school.